VISA1052 Art of Expression

 - This unit uses contemporary iconography and imagery from important contemporary artworks, artists, internet, advertising, film and television to resource the production of visual literature and facilitate awareness of the individual student's place within the scheme of visual culture.
 Developing the skills to mind-map place in popular culture enhances the student's perception of cross referencing visual iconography within the parameters of their major areas of study.
 The unit emphasises the development of creative thought as an elementary design process.
 By developing and using academic and observational research strategies, students learn skills to creatively interpret academic material from their major areas of study to formulate and express individual ideas.
 Students demonstrate through practice and theory: (1) knowledge of an introductory range of traditional painting processes; (2) a working understanding of the relationship between processes, materials and the expressive potential of painting; (3) ability to discuss developments in their work relative to contemporary visual practice and historic contexts; (4) within the studio setting, the ability to discuss their painting and media developments; and (5) a working understanding of processes associated with painting such as mixed media, collage, appropriated material and digitally processed media.

-- Typically this unit is assessed in the following ways: (1) folio submission of a series of interim studio projects and visual diary documentation; (2) visual and oral presentation; and (3) presentation of final folio submission with documentation.
+- Indicative assessments in this unit are as follows: (1) folio submission of a series of interim studio projects and visual diary documentation; (2) visual and oral presentation; and (3) presentation of final folio submission with documentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.